writer

 • Conditions for Receiving Zakat:

-• The debtor must have no means to repay the debt without compromising their basic needs.
+• The debtor must be unable to delay repayment of debt without sacrificing their basic needs.

 • The debt should not be a result of extravagant spending or unlawful activities.